 For an animal scavenger hunt, you might provide silhouettes for them to interpret and find the animal that match.
 You might give animal names.
 Instead of naming the animals, you define the animals differently by age, family group or habitat.
 Brainstorm ways to incorporate animals into a scavenger hunt.

 8. Art and sculpture.

 Does your town encourage the arts?
-Do they have an art museum or an exhibit in your town?
+Do they have an art museum or an exhibit in your area?
 Do they have sculptures or other pieces of art in public locations?
 Does your local school or church display art created by the kids?
 By asking for photos of different types of art, shapes, colors or techniques (for the more advanced), you can find a multitude of ways of using art for a photo scavenger hunt.

-You may even want to turn this around by asking the kids to take photos of their town and then creating a collage of all the photos.
+You may even want to turn this around by asking the kids to take photos of their area and then creating a collage of all the photos.
 Identify items within the photos and have them search the collage for those items.
 What other ways can you think of using art for a photo scavenger hunt?